adrianromero/helloiot/README.md

 ========

 HelloIoT is a [MQTT](https://en.wikipedia.org/wiki/MQTT) client and dashboard application.
-You can use HelloIot as a MQTT client application to publish and subscribe to topics or you can use HelloIoT as a client platform to create your own dashboard.
+You can use HelloIoT as a MQTT client application to publish and subscribe to topics or you can use HelloIoT as a client platform to create your own dashboard.
-HelloIot is a Java multiplatform application and it can run on Windows, MacOS or Linux.
+HelloIoT is a Java multiplatform application and it can run on Windows, MacOS or Linux.

 ![Screenshot](http://i.imgur.com/Uv3mF63.gif)